Unusual Paris Museums and Galleries: Musée Carnavalet

 The Revolution section is one of the most interesting and includes models of guillotines and objects associated with the royal family’s final days.
 One room is devoted to Louis XVI and his wife Marie Antoinette and their family’s last years of life as prisoners.
 You can see Louis’ shaving bowl, one of Marie’s son’s school exercise books, games her children played with, and final portraits painted of them in gaol.
 They even have Robespierre’s final letter (and Napoleon’s cradle!).

-Tip: If it’s sunny and you have some time to spare, spend some time sitting in the small public garden behind the Museum, between Rue Payenne and Rue de Sévigné.
+Tip: If it’s sunny and you have some time to spare, take time to sit in the small public garden behind the Museum, between Rue Payenne and Rue de Sévigné.
 It’s green and peaceful, and there are lots of sculptures, columns and big blocks of stone strewn about that give it a certain quiet charm.

 Tél. : 01 44 59 58 58